 However, in the popular TV series his property is actually the Royal College of Organists in Kensington.
 Such a stunning property will always come with a steep price tag; indeed there is a 3 bed flat next door that is available to rent for £10,183 per month!

 No Christmas is complete without a classic episode of Only Fools and Horses!
 Market traders Del Boy and Rodney live in a council flat in ‘Nelson Mandela House’, a high rise building in Peckham and are constantly trying to ‘get rich quick’.

 Despite the south-London references and accents, this famous series was actually filmed in Acton, west London, in the Harlech Tower.
 Sadly, this building was demolished in 2011.
 However, prior to this a two bedroom flat was listed for rent at £1,300 per month.

 The family in this classic sitcom had low income throughout the series.
 Their property is the focal point in the episodes with countless scenes shot on the sofa, and at the time (early 90s) it would have been worth roughly £36,000.

 Today their fortunes may have turned, however, as Manchester’s current area value is £177,686.
 Indeed they could easily sell-up and find a nicer abode!

-Whilst Bridget appears to struggle repeatedly in her love life, if her flat is anything to go by, money is not a concern at least!
+Bridget appears to struggle repeatedly in her love life.
+Still, if her flat is anything to go by, at least she doesn't have to worry about money!
 Located above the Globe Tavern near Borough Market, it would have been worth roughly £190,000 back in 2001.

 With a career in publishing, she would have earned around £23,000 per year, which means she could just afford this flat.
 Today, however, it would be worth £650,000!